dmitriy-chernysh/dmitriy-chernysh/README.md

 ##
 ### ⭐️⭐️⭐️⭐️⭐️ Some feedback from clients:
+* "Dmitriy went over and beyond my expectations and became a crucial part of our team.
+He is very knowledgable and proactive and would be an asset to any company looking for Android app development." - Jeff

 * "Working with Dmitriy was the best experience with a freelancer in my 25-year IT career." - Ante M.

 * "Dmitriy is a great contractor.
 He went above and beyond solving our issues.
 The best developer I had an opportunity to work with.
 It was a pleasure!" - Aleksandre.